trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 The domain of this tutorial will contain three inner boundary curves:
 1. Cubic spline curve created from data points read in from a file.
 2. Cubic spline curve created from points directly given in the code.
-3. Triangle shape built from three straight line "curves".
+3. Triangular shape built from three straight line "curves".

 ### Cubic spline with data from a file